Lesson 11: Advanced (Enterprise) Features

 ####Clustering With TerracottaJobStore Simply configure the scheduler to use TerracottaJobStore (covered in Lesson 9: JobStores), and your scheduler will be all set for clustering.

-You may also want to consider implications of how you setup your Terracotta server, particularly configuration options that turn on features such as storing data on disk, utilization of fsync, and running an array of Terracotta servers for HA.
+You may also want to consider implications of how you setup your Terracotta server, particularly configuration options that turn on features such as persistence, and running an array of Terracotta servers for HA.

 As explained in Lesson 9: JobStores, JobStoreCMT allows Quartz scheduling operations to be performed within larger JTA transactions.